Biograph Studios: 11 East 14th Street

-Post-Griffith years
+The company used Fort Lee extensively for location shooting.

+807 East 175th Street

-Griffith left the company in 1913, and it moved its facilities to 807 East 175th Street in The Bronx.
+Griffith left Biograph in October 1913, a few months after the company had begun moving its Manhattan operations to new, state-of-the-art facilities at 807 East 175th Street in The Bronx, another borough of New York City.
 Without Griffith, the studio did not prosper, and the company was dissolved in 1915, and the studio property was leased out to other production companies after Biograph's production stopped.
 The studio facilities and laboratory were acquired by one of Biograph Company's creditors, the Empire Trust Company, although some of the Biograph old management continued to manage it.
 Herbert Yates acquired the Biograph Studio properties and Film laboratory facilities in 1928.
 Biograph Studio facilities in The Bronx were made a subsidiary of his Consolidated Film Industries.

 Some advertising films and a few feature films were made at the studio in the 1930s, including Midnight (1934), Woman in the Dark (1934), The Crime of Dr. Crespi (1935), Manhattan Merry-Go-Round (1937), the Yiddish-language folk drama Tevya (1939), and the Oscar Micheaux production The Notorious Elinor Lee (1940).

 However, the studio facilities principal activity in that decade was the production of shorts for Universal, Columbia, and RKO, mostly involving New York-based actors and entertainers.
 The studio suspended operations in 1939, due partly to curtailment of the activities of independent producers because of World War II and partly to a decline in the commercial film market, according to its general manager.
 At this time, the remaining Biograph films collection was donated to the film department of the Museum of Modern Art.
 The Soundies Distributing Corporation filmed at the Biograph Studios in 1944.